farey0/CLibuv-zig/README.md

  Current libuv version : 1.47.0

  As of now i only tested it for windows.
- Normally it should work on other platforms if i didn't made any errors translating the CMakeFiles.txt
+ Normally it should work on other platforms if i didn't make any errors translating the CMakeFiles.txt

  If you use it as shared lib, you must add "USING_UV_SHARED=1"